YuePanEdward/LLS-LOAM/README.md

 # LLS-LOAM
 Lidar Odometry and Mapping with Mutiple Metrics Linear Least Square ICP

+## Principle
+Instead of using non-linear optimization when doing transformation estimation, this algorithm use the linear least square for all of the point-to-point, point-to-line and point-to-plane distance metrics during the ICP registration process.

 ## How to use

 1. Install dependent 3rd libraries: